 In addition to her Bachelor of Elementary Education from UNC at Wilmington, Tracie has earned these professional registrations, licenses & designations: Series 7, 9, 10, 31, 63 and 65 Life, Health, Variable Annuity and Long Term Care licenses Financial Planning Specialist.

 While she loves her work, Tracie loves her family more.
 She and Jamie, Dean of Admissions at Methodist University in Fayetteville, have two children—Magen and Jay.
-Magen is an accomplished dancer, and Jay is an avid soccer and lacrosse player.
+Magen is an accomplished dancer, and Jay is an avid lacrosse player.
 Captain Jack, their tiny Havanese, is the other important family member and often the center of attention.
 With all of the grandparents living close by, there is no shortage of great family gatherings.

 All of this means that the whole family is constantly on the go, and so in Tracie’s words, “Life is never boring.”
 But whenever their schedules allow, she loves to take the family back to Wilmington.
 Since her college days, Tracie has been a “beach girl,” and her favorite vacations are on the water.